oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Verify the selected violation: **Ensure that 'DBA' is revoked from unauthorized 'GRANTEE'**.

     The violation count is currently "0".

+    This means there are no violations for this rule in this database **hr.subnet.vcn.oraclevcn.com_FINANCE**.

     ![Compliance Results](images/cis-pdb-compliance-remeidiated.png  " ")